Gollabhama

 Gollabhama is a 1947 Indian Telugu-language swashbuckler film directed by C. Pullayya.
 Krishnaveni and Raghuramaiah played pivotol roles in the film.
 The film is produced by Mirzapuram Raja through Sobhanachala Pictures.
-The film is based on the stories of 'Kaasi Majili' written in Telugu by Madhira Subbanna Deekshitulu.
+The film is based on the stories of Kasi Majili Kathalu written in Telugu by Madhira Subbanna Deekshitulu.
 It was released on 22 February 1947.
+The film is known to be one of the earliest Telugu film to contain sequences in colour.

 Plot

 On the way to Kasi, a guru named Manisiddhu tells stories to Gollagopanna.
 On the way to Onadu, the sculpture with the pot on the grasshopper's head and the prince next to it sees a poem there and asks for its story.